Get "write website inclusion statement" off your to-do list before lunch

 Meet your inclusion statement fixer

 I’m Sumi (they/she).
-I’ve been doing Diversity, Equity and inclusion (DEI) work since before iPhones and Instagram even existed.
+I’ve been doing Diversity, Equity and Inclusion (DEI) work since before iPhones and Instagram even existed.

 What people say